IPC Privacy Management Plan

 - IPC servers are backed up daily

-- IPC networks are secure and require individual logins
+- IPC networks are secure and require individual logins and multifactor authentication

 - IPC staff do not give out passwords to anyone or let anyone else use their computer login